-Ostensibly referring to officials in the Attorney General’s Office, Likud claimed that “now, in every way, they are trying to prevent basic polling supervision in a way that could hurt democracy and the purity of elections.
-This is unacceptable.”
+“Now, in every way, they are trying to prevent basic polling supervision in a way that could hurt democracy and the purity of elections.
+One must not accept this.”